 Purchased in 2001, this off-campus apartment complex on Rosecrans Avenue serves male and female undergraduate students.

 Built in 1990, this on-campus apartment building is part of The Bluff and serves male and female undergraduate students.
 Named after Robert and "Bitsy" Welch.
 Robert was a longtime chairman of the Board of Trustees.

 Classroom building on the McNally portion of campus.
 Named after William P. White, Biola's first president.

 In text, electronic addresses are all lowercase. email@example.com.
 Do not omit the period when an email address falls at the end of a sentence.
 Do not underline or boldface email addresses in print.
 Also, it's email, not e-mail.

 When a story mentions a specific website, include the URL within the text.
-In most cases, it is not necessary to use http://.
-Some Web addresses still require www, but many do not.
+In most cases, it is not necessary to use http:// or www.
 The best practice is to check any Web address that will appear in a publication to ensure that it is correct and works.
 Avoid URLs that are lengthy unless essential.
 Use lowercase for all letters in a URL.
 Do not omit the period when a Web address falls at the end of a sentence.
 When giving a URL, do not use a colon.
 Visit the alumni website at www.biola.edu/alumni.

 In mailing addresses, use the two-letter Postal Service abbreviations for states, including ZIP codes.
 13800 Biola Avenue, La Mirada, CA 90639.
 Capitalize both letters in "P.O." and put periods in between letters.
 See abbreviations and acronyms under General Entries for when to abbreviate street names in running text.